jkone27/jkone27.github.io/cv.md

 ## Work Experience ##

 ### Tech Lead ###
 * **Travix International**, 2019-2020.
 Online Ticketing Agency, Backoffice Area.
 In a small sized team of developers, following projects within the domain of flight ticketing automation, schedule changes, baggage and seats product fulfillment (EMDs).
-</br>Integration with supplier systems for internal and B2B ticket transactions.
+Integration with supplier systems for internal and B2B ticket transactions.
 Following architecture design, coding and deliverables together with product-owner, running regular alignment sessions for the team and collaborating with other teams, stakeholders and managers for delivering new features and adjusting the software quality.
-</br>Technology in use was mostly aspnetcore HTTP microservices, ef-core for ORM, google cloud deployments with K8s or VMs (using legacy aspnet apps on IIS), estafette as a deployment system and infrastructure and resources provisioning system.
+Technology in use was mostly aspnetcore HTTP microservices, ef-core for ORM, google cloud deployments with K8s or VMs (using legacy aspnet apps on IIS), estafette as a deployment system and infrastructure and resources provisioning system.

 ### Senior Software Engineer ##